 I was careful about this reality in my Heritage TV shows, public TV in Atlanta when I touched on sensitive Zionist-Jewish-Israeli topics, either through my choice of the guest to discuss controversial Mideast issues or by quoting Jews, including Zionist Israelis in some of my issue discussions.

-While videoing an Israel Shamir address at Emory University, an American Palestinian, Sam Maklouf, introduce himself at the close, and he ended up opening the door to several more major interviews.
-It started with Jerry Levin, the CNN Bureau chief who was kidnapped by Hezbollah and held for a year before escaping.
+While videoing an Israel Shamir address at Emory University, an American Palestinian, Sam Maklouf, introduces himself at the close, and he ended up opening the door to several more major interviews.
+It started with Jerry Levin, the CNN bureau chief who was kidnapped by Hezbollah and held for a year before escaping.

 This was followed by an interview with the Latin Patriarch of Jerusalem, Michele Sabah, then CNN’s Jim Clancy as a bonus, and then Crown Prince Hassan, also at Emory.
 That work was prepping me for VT, despite my meeting Gordon just being a fluke introduction.

 I did not know at the time that Intel agencies use third parties and orgs to attack ideological opponents to intimidate people and groups from speaking out, and sometimes lawsuits are the weapon of choice, as was the case with the ASA which ran four years.